Sometimes, a painting isn’t just a painting, it’s a look into the soul of its creator.

 9. The stars might be references to the afterlife.

-At the same time, Van Gogh makes some remarkable mentions about his belief in an afterlife.
+At the same time, Van Gogh makes some remarkable mentions of his belief in an afterlife.
 In a letter he wrote:

 “It would be so simple and would account so much for the terrible things in life, which now amaze and wound us so, if life had yet another hemisphere, invisible it is true, but where one lands when one dies.
 Hope is in the stars.”